The subject of estate agency licensing comes up periodically and it just has once again.

 Proper redress whereby an agent’s livelihood were on the line, not just a knuckle rapping by industry ‘elders’ in a smoke filled room might concentrate the property business’s sense of client obligation.

-Choosing an agent based on their PR and marketing and hoping for the best once tied into a lengthy sole agency agreement, is not good enough when hundreds of thousands of pounds are in question.
+Choosing an agent based on their PR and marketing and hoping for the best is not good enough when hundreds of thousands of pounds are in question.
 As is your sanity.